jeremyruppel/hoagie/README.md

 - `name` - your application's name.
 - `description` - a short description of your application.
 - `subcommands` - short descriptions of known subcommands.

+### version

+**hoagie** supports the `--version` flag out of the box and will print your program's version according to the `version` key in your package.json.

+### help

+**hoagie** automatically prints help information when you invoke your program with any of the following:

+- no subcommand or arguments
+- the `--help` flag and no subcommand
+- the `help` subcommand and no arguments after that

+> See "Subcommand descriptions" for instructions on how to set help text for your subcommands.

 ## Creating subcommands